markNZed/processism-react-three/storyboard.md

 ## 48.1.
 Objective
 To present the self as an emergent process rather than a fixed essence, challenging the notion of an "authentic self".
 ## 48.2.
 Animation
 ## 48.3.
 Narration
 Our exploration of processism brings us to one of its most profound insights: the understanding of the self not as a fixed essence but as a complex, emergent process.

 The idea of the 'authentic self' is a powerful and pervasive concept in many cultures.
-It suggests that within each of us lies a core, unchanging identity—something pure and true that defines who we really are.
+It suggests that within each of us lies a core, unchanging identity — something pure and true that defines who we really are.
 This concept can be comforting, offering a sense of stability and purpose.
 It’s easy to see how someone could have an experience that feels deeply aligned with their conception of an 'authentic self.'

 However, processism invites us to question this notion.
 If the self is a process, constantly shaped and reshaped by our interactions, experiences, and relationships, then the 'authentic self' is not a fixed entity waiting to be discovered.
 Instead, it is something that emerges and evolves over time, influenced by the contexts we inhabit.